sygy1995/BART3D/README.md

-README for BART(1.0.3)
+README for HiC-BART(1.0.3)

 Introduction
 ============

-BART (Binding Analysis for Regulation of Transcription) is a bioinformatics tool for predicting functional transcription factors (TFs) that bind at genomic cis-regulatory regions to regulate gene expression in the human or mouse genomes, given a query gene set or a ChIP-seq dataset as input.
-BART leverages over 7,000 human TF binding profiles and over 5,000 mouse TF binding profiles from the public domain (collected in Cistrome Data Browser) to make the prediction.
+HiC-BART (Binding Analysis for Regulation of Transcription with Hi-C) is a bioinformatics tool for predicting functional transcription factors (TFs) that is accociated with change in chromatin interaction in the human or mouse genomes, given a differential interaction profile calculated from HiC interaction matrices.
+HiC-BART leverages over 7,000 human TF binding profiles and over 5,000 mouse TF binding profiles from the public domain (collected in Cistrome Data Browser) to make the prediction.

-BART is implemented in Python and distributed as an open-source package along with necessary data libraries.
+HiC-BART is implemented in Python and distributed as an open-source package along with necessary data libraries.

-**BART is developed and maintained by the Chongzhi Zang Lab at the University of Virginia.**
+**HiC-BART is developed and maintained by the Chongzhi Zang Lab at the University of Virginia.**